Graph-Based Deterministic Polynomial Framwork for NP Problems: Turing Machine Computation Model

 \subsection{Concept of Computation Model}

-For each cell, we can consider the last state $q^{\perp}$ and the last tape symbol $\sigma^{\perp}$ before the current symbol written by the last instruction executed (or transition occurred) from the cell in a DTM, and also consider the number of times transitions occurred at each cell of the Turing machine.
-If we have the last state and the last tape symbol, then we also have the current tape symbol since by the definition of a DTM only one transition is valid and a transition produces only one output symbol.
+For each cell, we can consider the prior state $\vdown{q}$ and the prior tape symbol $\vdown{\sigma}$ before the current symbol is written by the last instruction executed (or transition occurred) at the cell in a DTM including the current head position, current state, current tape symbol.
+We also consider the number of times transitions occurred at each cell of the Turing machine.

 Now we can define a computation node (or vertex) as a 6-tuple, where a directed edge between them denotes a transition or an instruction of the Turing machine.